HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

    (Run [IMDB_Sentiment Analysis_LR.ipynb](https://colab.research.google.com/drive/1l6apFGjgIOJBiuueaW6r9PmwqaNFQDGs?usp=sharing))
    - Sentiment analysis using Long Short-Term Memory.
 * **Run in Local Setup:**
+    1. Create a new conda environment named `cmsc516` with the following command.\
+       `cond create --name cmsc516 python=3.9`

 ## Data
 The IMDB movie reveiws dataset (See [IMDB dataset](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/data)) consists of 50,000 movie reviews.
 25,000 reviews are positive and 25,000 reviews are negative.
 This dataset is split into 80% training and 20% testing.
 The tweets mentioning a specific movie are collected using the Twitter API Framework (See [twitter_api_framework.ipynb](https://github.com/HaolinTang/CMSC516-Advanced-Natural-Language-Processing/blob/main/twitter_api_framework.ipynb)) for validation.